-The Utah Film Center (UTFC) is seeking a diverse, energetic, and dedicated team of Teaching Artists to join the Media Education department for the 2021-2022 academic school year.
+The Utah Film Center (UTFC) is seeking a diverse, energetic, and dedicated team of Teaching Artists to join the Media Education department for the Spring 2022 portion of the academic school year.
 UTFC’s Media Education programs introduce students and teachers to the power of film as a teaching and learning resource and work to improve students’ media literacy through film screenings, discussions, workshops, and classroom lessons that will increase student engagement, comprehension, and critical thinking while supporting core curriculum requirements for arts education.

-UTFC is seeking Teaching Artists that are industry professionals and able to teach K-12 students in one or more of the following film disciplines:
+UTFC is seeking Teaching Artists that are industry professionals and able to teach grades 2-12 students in one or more of the following film disciplines:

 - Film Special Effects